 Currently, Medicare does not require the beneficiary to pay a co-payment for clinical laboratory testing.
 When co-payments were last in effect before adoption of the clinical laboratory services fee schedules in 1984, clinical laboratories received from Medicare carriers only 80% of the Medicare allowed amount and were required to bill Medicare beneficiaries for the unpaid balance of the Medicare allowed amount.
 If re-enacted, a co-payment requirement could adversely affect the revenues of the clinical laboratory industry, including us, by exposing the testing laboratory to the credit of individuals and by increasing the number of bills.
 In addition, a laboratory could be subject to potential fraud and abuse violations if adequate procedures to bill and collect the co-payments are not established and followed.
-The Medicare reform bill approved by the United States Senate in June 2003 included a co-payment provision, under which clinical laboratory tests and would be required to bill Medicare allowed amount for clinical laboratory tests and would be required to bill Medicare beneficiaries for the 20% balance of the Medicare allowed amount.
-The co-payment provision was dropped from the bill as passed (known as the Medicare Prescription Drug, Improvement, and Modernization Act of 2003).
-We cannot provide any assurances to investors that Congress would not seek to re-impose a copayment requirement payable by Medicare beneficiaries for clinical laboratory services.
-Certain Medicaid programs already require Medicaid recipients to pay co-payment amounts for clinical laboratory services.
+The Medicare reform bill approved by the United States Senate in June 2003 included a co-payment provision, under which clinical laboratories would receive from Medicare carriers only 80% of the Medicare clinical laboratory fee schedule amount for clinical laboratory tests and would be required to bill Medicare beneficiaries for the 20% balance.
+The co-payment provision was dropped from the bill as passed (known as the Medicare Prescription Drug, Improvement, and Modernization Act of 2003) ("MMA").
+We cannot provide any assurances to investors that Congress would not seek to re-impose a co-payment requirement payable by Medicare beneficiaries for clinical laboratory services.
+Certain Medicaid programs already require Medicaid recipients to pay co-payment amounts for clinical laboratory testing.

 Reduced Utilization of Clinical Laboratory Testing.
-In recent years, CMS has taken several steps to reduce utilization of clinical laboratory testing.
+In recent years, CMS has taken several steps to reduce utilization of clinical laboratory testing paid by Medicare and Medicaid.
 Since 1995, Medicare carriers have adopted policies under which they do not pay for many commonly ordered clinical tests unless the ordering physician has provided an appropriate diagnosis code supporting the medical necessity of the test.
 Physicians are required by law to provide diagnostic information when they order clinical tests for Medicare and Medicaid patients.
 However, CMS has not prescribed any penalty for physicians who fail to provide this diagnostic information to laboratories.
 Moreover, regulations adopted in accordance with HIPAA require submission of diagnosis codes as part of the standard claims transaction.

-We are generally permitted to bill patients directly for some statutorily excluded clinical laboratory services.
-If a patient signs an advance beneficiary notice, or ABN, we are also generally permitted to bill patients for clinical laboratory tests that Medicare does not cover due to "medical necessity" limitations (these tests include limited coverage tests for which the ordering physician did not provide an appropriate diagnosis code and certain tests ordered on a patient at a frequency greater than covered by Medicare).
+We are generally permitted to bill Medicare beneficiaries directly for statutorily excluded clinical laboratory services.
+If a Medicare beneficiary signs an advance beneficiary notice, or ABN, we are also generally permitted to bill the beneficiary for clinical laboratory tests that Medicare does not cover due to "medical necessity" limitations (these tests include limited coverage tests for which the ordering physician did not provide an appropriate diagnosis code and certain tests ordered on a patient at a frequency greater than covered by Medicare).
 An ABN is a notice signed by the beneficiary which documents the patient's informed decision to personally assume financial liability for laboratory tests which are likely to be denied and not reimbursed by Medicare because they are deemed to be not medically necessary.
 We do not have any direct contact with most of these patients and, in such cases, cannot control the proper use of the ABN by the physician or the physician's office staff.
 If the ABN is not timely provided to the beneficiary or is not completed properly, we may end up performing tests that we cannot subsequently bill to the patient if they are not reimbursable by Medicare due to coverage limitations.